sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 b) If connecting via hostname did not work, then connect via IP address: ip_address:8081

-If you are connecting over ssh instead of the terminal in the code server, you will need to specify the username.
-For example, `ssh duckiesky@duckiesky-drone.local` or `ssh duckiesky@ip_address` where ip_address is the address of your drone on your network
+Note: If you are connecting over ssh instead of the terminal in the code server, you will need to specify the username.
+For example, `ssh duckiesky@duckiesky-drone.local` or `ssh duckiesky@ip_address`